SUPPORTED BY A GRANT FROM THE MOTHER CABRINI HEALTH FOUNDATION

 Our Work

-With the support of clinical faculty and UHF staff, the nursing homes will participate in structured learning sessions, receive coaching to develop and implement their interventions, choose the medication categories most relevant to their resident population, and collect data to assess the impact of their interventions.
+With the support of clinical faculty and UHF staff, the nursing homes participated in structured learning sessions, received coaching to develop and implement their interventions, chose medication categories most relevant to their resident population, and collected data to assess the impact of their interventions.

-By the end of the collaborative, UHF will publish its findings, together with tools and recommendations for other organizations wishing to develop their own deprescribing initiatives.
+In the final report you can find the learning collaboratives findings, details on the nursing homes’ interventions, and recommendations for other organizations wishing to develop their own deprescribing initiatives.